'Ugg Australia' or 'Ugg Boots Made in Australia'

 You’re probably sitting here thinking, “what gave Deckers the right to do that?”

 Despite the ‘Ugg Australia’ branding, Deckers’ uggs and slippers aren’t actually made here in Australia.
-Instead, they’re made in China and exported to hundreds of countries worldwide.
+Instead, they’re mass produced in China and exported to hundreds of countries worldwide.
 As opposed to Australian made and sheepskin products which we sell, along with other retailers around the country.
+The logo is a key factor in distinguishing between brands; for example, the removal of 'Australia' from the logo by Deckers has led to questions about authenticity and has influenced consumer perceptions.
+Many consumers are unaware of these differences, and the presence of fake ugg boots in the market further complicates the issue.

 But that branding is what Deckers built their case on.
 They claimed to have spent millions of dollars in marketing the term “ugg” and these Australian manufacturers and retailers were misleading consumers by calling uggs… err, uggs.
+However, when asked if Australian manufacturers are affiliated with Deckers, the answer is a resounding no—they are not the same company, despite the similar branding.
+This distinction is important for consumers seeking genuine Australian-made products.

 Ugg Boots Made in Australia